noahbclarkson/codebase_viewer/README.md

 ## Limitations / Known Issues

-* Previewing SVG and PDF files is not currently supported.
+* Previewing PDF files is not currently supported.
 * Web assembly (`wasm`) builds may work but are not actively tested or supported for v0.1.0.

 ## 🤝 Contributing